 - Sound, Light and Senses - The properties of sound and light and how the eyes and ears work.

 - Ecology - How living things interact with each other and their environment.

 - Forces – Investigate different types of forces and their effects.

-- Human Body - An introduction to the structure and function of human body systems.
+- Human Body - The structure and function of human body systems.

-- Astronomy - The solar system and the effects on the Earth of the Sun and the Moon.
+- The Solar System - The solar system and the effects on the Earth of the Sun and the Moon.